0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Monteverde/Monteverde.md

 We also learn that: *during the setup,* an **AD account** is used to perform the sync process.
 And is granted the **necessary permissions** to be able to access all the **domain hashes**.

-One more thing we notice: is that the credentials for the synchronization account are **located in the local database** included in the installation process.
+One more thing we notice: is that the credentials for the synchronization account are **found on the local database** included in the installation process.

 *And, even though they are encrypted,* the key to decrypt them is also present in the same database.